Parker-rfu/CD-CBC/README.md

 Here, `--datasets_dir` is the path of features and masks extracted from SAM.

 #### step 4 : Classification
 Run feature/classification and visualization.ipynb to get the classification and t-SNE results.
-We have upload the final X、y and datasets.npy feature files in ./features.
+We have upload the final X、y and datasets.npy feature files in <a href="https://www.nature.com/articles/s42256-019-0101-9](https://drive.google.com/drive/folders/1M15VXDRGcv9UzH_1SIrnRSpiT68CYHQW?dmr=1&ec=wgc-drive-hero-goto">.